cynthiaswill/parkify-iOS/README.md

 ## How to use

-- To see a hosted version on web, visit: (**you have to refresh after you have choosing iphone X in developer mode, in your browser**) for best experience, follow steps below to run natively on your phone or ios simulator.
+- for best experience, follow steps below to run natively on your phone or ios simulator.

 - the app is built using node version v16.3, it will work on any v16 based node versions, might not work on v17.